-How Long is an Elephant's Pregnancy?
+How Long Is an Elephant's Pregnancy?

-An elephant's pregnancy and gestation can last approximately 22 months, making it the longest process of all mammals and one of the longest in the animal kingdom.
-There are several reasons why this is such a long period; elephants are very large, even when they are only fetuses.
+An elephant's pregnancy and gestation can last approximately 22 months.
+This is the longest process of all mammals and one of the longest in the animal kingdom.
+While this is true for both types of elephant, there is a slight discrepancy between the two elephant species:

 Interesting facts about elephant pregnancy

 There are some interesting facts with regard to elephant pregnancy, such as: